liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/03-anatomy-of-an-ext-plugin.markdown

 - `main/webapp/WEB-INF/ext-web/docroot`: Contains the web application's
   configuration files, including `WEB-INF/struts-config-ext.xml`, which lets you customize Liferay's core struts classes.
-Note that for @product-ver@, there are very few entities left to override in the `struts-config.xml` file.
+Note that for @sharepoint-ver@, there are very few entities left to override in the `struts-config.xml` file.
 Any JSPs that you're customizing also belong here.